 8: Never come back to a previous version

 Do not save a backup on your hard drive before you start making changes to your code.
-This way, even if you refuse to apply guideline 7, you are guaranteed to loose lots of time when it turns out that your newer code does not work.
-The very important thing is here: ‘NEVER come back to a previous version!’.
+This way, even if you refuse to apply guideline 7, you are guaranteed to lose lots of time when it turns out that your newer code does not work.
+The very important thing here is: ‘NEVER come back to a previous version!’.
 The reason why the code does not work now is not the lines you changed… it is the lines you haven’t changed yet.

 9: Do not setup a version control system

 Guidelines 7 and 8 have no real interest if you save the versions of your code or worse, if you use CVS, SVN or git.
 Only the feeble CFD guys need this kind of safety net.
 If you never save previous versions and apply Guidelines 7 and 8 with enthusiasm, your codes will, without any doubt, become total messes!
 After a while, they will not even compile and the best destination for them will be the trash can.

 Never use any debugging tool and minimize the number of printing statements.
 Ideally, your code only outputs "start ... stop" in the terminal during a simulation.
 If you change something, start from the assumption you did it right the first time and do not check.
 Do not add new diagnostics in your code (like checking that you conserve global mass or enthalpy): if asked why you do not do it, say ‘well, if it was useful, the guys before me would have done it!’.
 All this information would only help you to understand what your code is really doing.